chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/scout.md

 aliases: ["Scout"]
 ---
 # Scout
 *Source: Monster Manual p.
-349, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+349, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Scouts are skilled hunters and trackers who offer their services for a fee.
 Most hunt wild game, but a few work as bounty hunters, serve as guides, or provide military reconnaissance.